 The 2022 Local Government election included, for the first time, a Māori ward, which enhances representation at the Council table for Māori in our community.

-lwi representatives from our two lwi (Kahungunu ki Wairarapa lwi and Rangitāne o Wairarapa lwi) are appointed to the Council and have speaking rights at all meetings and voting rights at committee meetings.
+Iwi representatives from our two Iwi (Kahungunu ki Wairarapa Iwi and Rangitāne o Wairarapa Iwi) are appointed to the Council and have speaking rights at all meetings but only voting rights at committee meetings.

 Geography